KunkelAlexander/rustiNESs/README.md

 ## Learning Approach

-This project was written by hand as a learning exercise.
-I mainly used LLMs for explanations, discussion, and a few repetitive tasks, while keeping the emulator implementation itself manual.
+This Rust project was written by hand as a learning exercise.
+I mainly used LLMs for explanations, discussion, and a few repetitive tasks, while keeping the emulator implementation in Rust itself manual.
+The JS/HTML GUI was written using Claude.

 ## Features